hardenedapple/vim_repo/README.txt

 My vim dir so that I can easily get my working environment wherever I roam.

 CLASHES:

-    vim-lawrencium: <C-S> Hgcommit, terminal overrides with freeze
+    NOTE:

-    To use python3 jedi omnicompletion etc, need vim compiled with python3 this breaks python-mode.
+        I've only tested the compatabilities on Arch which has python3 as default, this might cause some problems - I don't know.

-    So copy the pymode motion and indent scripts: both from 'autoload' directory, and 'after' directory and apply patches to remove pymode interdependancies
+    To use python3 jedi omnicompletion etc, need vim compiled with python3 this breaks python-mode, so copy the pymode motion and indent scripts both from 'autoload' directory, and 'after' directory and apply patches to remove pymode interdependancies

-    If compiled with python3, symlink python-extra into .vim/bundle directory and don't try to use clang_complete repo - instead use clang_complete vimball from vim.org (scriptid=3302)
+    If compiled with python3, use the python_stuff patches to salvage what we can from python-mode and don't try to use clang_complete repo - instead use clang_complete vimball from vim.org (scriptid=3302)
-    If compiled with python2, symlink python-mode into .vim/bundle directory and use clang_complete with libclang.so library
+    If compiled with python2, use python-mode and use clang_complete with libclang.so library

 NOTES: